 Make sure you don’t miss the bed either, including the duvets, sheets, and pillowcases.

 Windows and doors can also smell sour in certain cases.
-For instance, if a cat or a dog pees on the window from the outside, the sour odor can get in the room during ventilation.
+For instance, if a cat or a dog pees on the window from the outside, the sour odor can get into the room during ventilation.
 Also, sometimes the paint on the frame can emit a unique smell.

 6. Smell Caused By Mold and Moisture